MerkulovDaniil/optim/docs/applications/A-Star.md

 # Problem

-The **graph** is one of the most significant structures in the algorithms, because this structure can represent many real life cases, starting from streets and ending by network.
+The **graph** is one of the most significant structures in the algorithms, because this structure can represent many real life cases, from streets to networks.

 And one is the most popular problem is:
 **Find the least sum of graph edges for given start and end points**